-Living a full and rich life is, in many ways, its own reward.
+We get it, making updates to your estate planning documents isn’t exactly “fun” or even top of mind for many of us.
 While looking ahead to the day of our demise can be sobering, planning ahead for our inevitable death will actually help us focus on the here and now.

-Writing a will and working with an attorney to craft an estate plan is only step one of the process.
+Writing a will and working with an attorney to craft an estate plan is only step one of the processes.
 Throughout your life, you should be mindful of reviewing and updating your estate plan with your attorney at logical intervals and checkpoints.
-This way, you can ensure any changes in your life and your choices are noted and legalized.
+This way, you can ensure any changes in your life, and your choices are noted and legalized.

 One of your beneficiaries passes away

 This is one of the more obvious reasons that it’s time to revisit your estate plan.
-If the person or persons you have designated to receive your assets has died, you will need to choose one or more new beneficiaries.
+If the person or persons you have designated to receive your assets has died, you will need to update your estate planning documents to choose one or more new beneficiaries.

 Don’t ever assume that someone who seems obvious to you – such as a spouse or child – will automatically become your new beneficiary.
 Laws are unique to each state, and the only way to ensure that your personal preferences are adhered to is to put them in writing with a legalized document.